Inside: Simple Steps to Build Character with Books

 Dive in.
 Mix it up.
 Do it together!

-Stories do their own work to reach a child’s heart in a way we can’t manufacture through “discussion time” with kids.
-However, what discussions will do is help children make mental connections as they process what they remember from the story and help them retain what was read.
+Stories do their own work to reach a child’s heart in ways we can’t manufacture and measure.
+However, discussions will help children make mental connections as they process what happened in the story and bring those thoughts and ideas to the surface.
+This, in turn, helps them retain what was read.
 (We call this narration.)

-Also, discussion helps children understand the value being placed on what was read.
+Discussion also helps children understand the value being placed on what was read.
 Setting aside time for conversation about stories shows them it was worthwhile.
 Doing it together creates family connection.
-Maybe everyone didn’t love a story.
-Maybe it’s a new family favorite.
+Maybe everyone didn’t love a certain book.
+Or maybe it’s a new family favorite.
+Maybe everyone has different opinions about what happened in a specific chapter.
 Discuss and connect over it!

 Here are some tips & suggestions: